-WRITE OFF 100% OF YOUR BUSINESS VEHICLE IN THE FIRST YEAR OF PURCHASE.
+WRITE OFF 100% OF YOUR BUSINESS VEHICLES IN THE FIRST YEAR OF PURCHASE.
 Or spread out over time, what ever your tax accountant deems is best for you.

 Annual Deduction Limit – There is a $500,000 limit on the total amount of business property expenses you can deduct each year under Section 179.
 When first enacted, the Section 179 annual limit was set at a relatively modest $10,000.
 Over the years, Congress kept raising the limit in an effort to help small businesses during tough economic times.

 *Talk to your CPA or Tax Accountant for current rules and regulations!